VAT scope in France

 -

-4. Exemptions and Zero-Rated Supplies: Certain goods and services may be exempted from VAT altogether or subject to a 0% VAT rate.
-Examples include exports of goods to non-EU countries, certain healthcare services, educational services, and financial services.
+Exemptions and Zero-Rated Supplies: Certain goods and services may be exempted from VAT altogether or subject to a 0% VAT rate.
+Examples include exports of goods to non-EU countries, certain healthcare services, educational services, financial services, and certain international transport services.
 Although these supplies do not generate VAT revenue, they may have specific reporting requirements.

 Quick navigation